ednilsonamaral/resume/README.md

 I'm always studying new things, new technologies, and I never give up of study!
 After all, what we learning is the only capital what we never lose, nobody can take this of us!

 My first contact with HTML and CSS was when I was 16 years old.
 But, my professional career started as IT Technical Support, with the same age.
 At the same time, I developed some web projects how freelancer, but never in agencies.
 At 2014 I returned to study web development and update my knowledges.
-Since then, I never stopped.
+Since then, I never stopped!

-Nowadays I work as Full Stack Javascript Developer, home office.
-In addition to developing some projects as a freelancer, in front-end projects or web apps with MEAN Stack, Vue.js and Ionic.
-Always looking for personal and professional growth.

 ## Skills